mtsl8/wide-current/doc/drives.md

 ext4 is used as a general filesystem; it is the modern linux default.

+(if using BIOS/MBR with a seperate __boot__ partition, ext4 can also be used for that.
+FAT is simpler and therefore easier for an EFI bootloader to read; but ext4 contains built-in journaling, which can help protect filesystems during crashes)

 ```e2label $PARTITION $LABEL``` can be used to re-label ext filesystems after the fact.

 ```